renan-peres/website/src/assets/loaders/google-sheets.md

 # Google Sheets data loader

-If your sheet is public, the quickest way to load it is to `fetch` from its csv file export address (see [Hello, Google sheets](/party/google-sheets)).
-When it’s a private file, you have to use some authentication.

 You can follow the instructions [here](https://hackernoon.com/how-to-use-google-sheets-api-with-nodejs-cz3v316f) to create a service account that has access to your files.
 Then find the name of your project and create an [API key](https://console.cloud.google.com/apis/credentials), and copy these values into your `.env` file:

 ```sh